Personal Branding: 7 steps to create yours + definition

 • Facilitate job search.

-• Gain skills.
+• Gain and learn skills.

 We all like to be reassured.
-Thanks to your personal branding, people will feel like they know you, even if they have never seen you, which is reassuring as to the quality of the service provided or the product sold.
+Thanks to your personal brand, people will feel like they know you, even if they have never seen you, which is reassuring as to the quality of the service provided or the product sold.

 How do you develop your personal branding?
 The 7 key steps

-1. Define your brand.
+1. Define your brand reputation.

 2. Determine your expertise.

-3. Find your positioning.
+3. Learn your positioning.

-4. Promote your brand on the internet.
+4. Promote your brands on the internet.

 5. Exchange with other personalities.